 What is the next examination?

 The following ultrasound examination is performed at 11/07-13 6/7 weeks of gestational age, when nuchal traslucency is determined.
-This examination offers an opportunity to assess the risks for development of Downs" syndrome, as well as Edwards" syndrome and Patau"s syndrome.
-In order to reveal Downs" syndrome in pregnant women at risk, so-called "combined test" may be offered, which includes determination of the above-mentioned nuchal translucency, beta chorionic gonadotropin (HCG) and pregnancy associated plasma protein "PAPP-A".
-"Combined test" is to be made at 11/07-13 6/7 weeks of gestational age.
-This test gives a chance to calculate the risk for Downs" syndrome with accuracy of 95% taking into account a mother"s age.
+This examination offers an opportunity to assess the risks for development of Down syndrome, as well as Edwards syndrome and Patau syndrome.
+In order to assess the risk of Down syndrome in pregnant women, so-called "combined test" may be offered, which includes determination of the above-mentioned nuchal translucency, beta chorionic gonadotropin (HCG) and pregnancy associated plasma protein "PAPP-A".
+"Combined test" should be performed at 11/07-13 6/7 weeks of gestational age.
+This test gives an opportunity to calculate the risk for Down syndrome with accuracy rate of 95% taking into account a mother"s age.